-Pay in-person at Student Services in Newport or Lincoln City during regular business hours.
+Pay in-person at the Student Accounts Office, located in the second floor administrative suite of offices, at the Newport campus, during regular business hours.

 Set up a payment plan or make arrangements for another person or organization to pay on your behalf by contacting Student Accounts at 541-867-8151.